bparanj/rom/sixth_chapter.md

 Car.drive
 ```

 This also prints 'driving'.
-We now see that Car is a instance of class Class so it is a singleton method from that perspective.
+We now see that Car is an instance of class Class so it is a singleton method from that perspective.
 This accomplishes the same thing as this example:

 ```ruby
 Car = Class.new